Introduction to Visual Studio Code

-- Cross-Platform Support: Traditionally, editors used to support either the Windows or Linux or Mac Systems.
+- Cross-Platform Support: Traditionally, editors used to support either Windows or Linux or Mac Systems.
 But Visual Studio Code is cross-platform.
 So it can work on all three platforms.
-Also, the code works on all three platforms, else, the open-source and proprietary software codes used to be different.
+Also, the code works on all three platforms; else, the open-source and proprietary software codes used to be different.

 - Extensions and Support: Usually supports all the programming languages but, if the user/programmer wants to use the programming language which is not supported then, he can download the extension and use it.
 And performance-wise, the extension doesn’t slow down the editor as it rums as a different process.

-- Repository: With ever-increasing demand of the code, secure and timely storage is equally important.
+- Repository: With the ever-increasing demand for the code, secure and timely storage is equally important.
 It is connected with Git or can be connected with any other repository for pulling or saving the instances.

 - Web-Support: Comes with built-in support for Web applications.
 So web-applications can be built and supported in VSC.

 - Hierarchy Structure: The code files are located in files and folders.
-Along with the required code files, it also has some files, which may be required for other complex projects.
+The required code files also have some files, which may be required for other complex projects.
 These files can be deleted as per convenience.

 - Terminal Support: Many of the times, the user needs to start from the root of the directory to start with a particular action, in-built terminal or console provides user support to not to switch in-between two screens for the same.